mfornace/nupack-docs-dev/sources/model.md

 - `celsius`
 Temperature is specified in $^\circ$C using the keyword `celsius` (default: `celsius=37`).
 - `kelvin`
-Alterantively, the temperature can be specified in K using the keyword `kelvin`.
+Alternatively, the temperature can be specified in K using the keyword `kelvin`.

 <hr>